 On this page, the CSWA has compiled resources on the problem of sexual harassment, which seems to continue despite the good intentions of many people.
 Here, each link is accompanied by a short quotation or a short summary.
 Resources originating with government agencies and nonprofit organizations are emphasized in our selection.
+Also please see the relevant section on our Advice page.
 The webmaster would welcome suggestions of additional resources.

 This page is organized according to content related to: (1) Employees; (2) Students; (3) Anyone